-L2TOR (pronounced ‘el tutor’) is a research project, funded by the Horizon 2020 programme of the European Commission, which aims to to design a child-friendly tutor robot that can be used to support kindergarteners' second language learning (see also www.l2tor.eu).
-The project is carried out by a consortium of Tiburg University, University of Bielefeld, Plymouth University, Koç University, QBMT, and Softbank Robotics.
+L2TOR (pronounced ‘el tutor’) is a research project, funded by the Horizon 2020 programme of the European Commission, which aimed to design a child-friendly tutor robot that can be used to support kindergarteners' second language learning (see also www.l2tor.eu).
+The project was carried out by a consortium of Tiburg University, University of Bielefeld, Plymouth University, Koç University, QBMT, and Softbank Robotics.

 VENI (2011 - 2016)

 In my VENI project, funded by NWO, I investigated whether bilingual children are better in acquiring structural relations from novel input than monolingual children.
 Specifically, I studied whether bilingual children learned non-adjacent dependencies more readily from novel input than monolingual peers, using statistical learning tasks.
 In a series of studies, I investigated whether bilingual children learned such dependencies more successfully than monolingual children if the input was variable (i.e., contained exceptions to a predominant pattern).
 In another series of studies, I studied whether differences in executive functioning and verbal memory accounted for bilinguals' advantage in statistical learning.

 This project - Quality of Input in Bilingual acquisition - investigated the role of non-native or variable language input in bilingual children's acquisition, in collaboration with Sharon Unsworth (Radboud University) and Elise de Bree (University of Amsterdam).